stmork/mrw-track-control-ng/tools/config/README.md

 # The MRW-Configure tool
-The MRW-Configure tool configures the model railways devices it should control.
+The <code>MRW-Configure</code> tool configures the model railways devices it should control.
 Up to 44 devices are allowed.
 To configure the CAN controllers a model railway needs to be read.

 ## Program flow
 Each controller is handled seperately.
 There occure no broadcast sending.1.
 To configure a CAN controller it has to enter the configuration by sending an addressed CFGBGN (config begin) command.